St. George Marathon: Race

 The St. George Marathon accommodates up to 5,500 runners in the marathon, 2,500 runners in the half marathon and 600 5K runners.
 All runners, male and female, from any nation, may submit registrations to run, but registration closes when caps are reached or on August 31.
 Runners must have reached the corner of Snow Canyon Parkway and Utah State Route 18 (Bluff Street), a distance of 23.1 miles, within 6 hours and 15 minutes of the race start time.

-The race begins at 7:00 AM for wheelchair participants and also at 7:00 AM for runners.
+The race begins at 7:00 AM for wheelchair participants and runners.
 The course starts in the scenic Pine Valley Mountains at an altitude of 5,240 ft, and descends nearly 2,600 ft through varied scenery, including the formations of spectacular white, pink, and red sandstone and black basalt in Snow Canyon State Park.
 The race finishes in Vernon Worthen Park in St. George City at an altitude of 2680 ft.
 Morning temperatures usually range from 38 to 44 F, while temperatures at the finish typically range from 65 to 85 F.